zach-king/oink/README.md

 - Add tab completion to command input
 - Sort output of commands in their own headers when printing help (should look similar to README)
 - Refactor commands with the optional argument support
+- Should `dt` on a transfer automatically delete *both* transactions?